eeditiones/jinks/README.md

 * can not only create new custom applications, but also reconfigure them at a later time
 * uses a hierarchy of application *profiles* targeted at specific use cases.
 A profile can extend or build upon other profiles
+* profiles can be modular, i.e. contribute only one feature
 * detects local changes to files and leaves them untouched
 * comes with its own [templating language](templating.md), which can also process plain-text files (XQuery, CSS etc.)